uvic-auvic/TensorFlow/training_locally/README.md

 export PYTHONPATH=$PYTHONPATH:/path/to/models:/path/to/models/researc:/path/to/models/research/slim:/path/to/models/research/object_detection
 ```

-It is important to note that both the models directory, the research directory and slim directory all need to be added to the path
+It is important to note that the relevant subdirectories of models need to get added as well.
 Once that has been added to path, we need to compile the protocol buffer classes.
 Install the protocol buffer application from the instructions [here](https://github.com/google/protobuf) and enter the research directory of tensorflow/models/
 Assuming, protoc has been added to your path, run the command
 `protoc --python_out=. object_detection/protos/*.proto`

-This command may not work on windows, because of globbing, and you may have to list out every .proto file in that directory.
+This command may not work on windows, because of globbing, and you may have to list out every .proto file in that directory manually.

 ## Creating the TF records